10 Foods to Eat More of if You're Trying to Lose Weight, According to Nutritionists

 Nutritionist-approved weight loss foods

-Let’s face it—losing weight and keeping it off can be hard work.
-And with all the calorie-rich convenience foods that are readily available 24-7, along with sneaky weight-loss saboteurs like stress and lack of sleep that are often beyond our control, even the most determined dieters can fall of the wagon.
-However, the key to increasing your odds of success can be achieved by eating more of the foods with proven weight-loss benefits.
+Let’s face it—losing weight and keeping it off is hard.
+And with all the calorie-rich convenience foods that are readily available 24-7, along with sneaky weight saboteurs like stress and lack of sleep that are often beyond our control, even the most health-conscious eaters can struggle.
+However, experts agree that the key to increasing your odds of weight-loss success can be achieved by eating more of the foods with proven health benefits.

-To help you achieve your healthy weight goals, nutritionists recommend adding these foods to your shopping list.
+To help you improve your eating habits, nutritionists recommend adding these foods to your shopping list.

 “An apple a day may keep extra pounds away,” says Katherine Brooking, RD, co-founder of Appetite for Health.
 A medium apple has around 95 calories and 5 grams of filling fiber.
 Apple peels are also a rich source of ursolic acid, a natural plant compound that has been shown in preliminary studies to increase fat-burning.
 In addition, one study reported that women who added three small apples (equal to 200 calories) to their diet per day lost a little more than 2.5 pounds in 12 weeks—more than dieters who did not include the fruit in their diet.